Chalarangelo/30-seconds-of-code/snippets/mouse-cursor-gradient-tracking.md

 A hover effect where the gradient follows the mouse cursor.

-- `--x` and `--y` are used to track the position of the mouse on the button.
+- Declare two CSS variables, `--x` and `--y`, used to track the position of the mouse on the button.
-- `--size` is used to keep modify of the gradient's dimensions.
+- Declare a CSS variable, `--size`, used to modify the gradient's dimensions.
-- `background: radial-gradient(circle closest-side, pink, transparent);` creates the gradient at the correct postion.
+- Use `background: radial-gradient(circle closest-side, pink, transparent);` to create the gradient at the correct postion.
+- Use `Document.querySelector()` and `EventTarget.addEventListener()` to register a handler for the `'mousemove'` event.
+- Use `Element.getBoundingClientRect()` and `CSSStyleDeclaration.setProperty()` to update the values of the `--x` and `--y` CSS variables.

 ```html
 <button class="mouse-cursor-gradient-tracking">